howardginsburg/AzureArcTraining/README.md

 But WAIT!
 We now have two Data Collection Rules.
 And if I look at the 'Monitoring configuration' on the 'Insights' blade of my Windows VM, the rule I created is no longer mapped to it.
 That's the power of the Azure Policy!
 You can delete the data collection rule you created if you want.

+## 7. Onboard Azure Kubernetes as an Arc Kubernetes resource

+1. Open a bash terminal that is not Azure Cloud Shell.
+2. Get your credentials.
+    `az aks get-credentials --resource-group <Your Resource Group> --name <Your Cluster>`
+3. Install the connectedk8s extension
+    `az extension add --name connectedk8s`
+4. Install Helm
+    `curl -fsSL -o get_helm.sh https://raw.githubusercontent.com/helm/helm/main/scripts/get-helm-3`
+    `bash get_helm.sh`
+5. Connect your cluster
+    `az connectedk8s connect --name arcakscluster --resource-group <Your Resource Group`

+## 8. Enable Insights on Arc Kubernetes

+1. Open your Kubernetes Arc Cluster in the Azure Portal.
+2. Select the 'Insights' blade.
+3. Select configure 'Azure Monitor'
+4. Select your Log Analytics Workspace.
+5. Check 'Use managed identity'.
+6. Select Configure.
+7. Select the 'Extensions' blade and see that the azuremonitor-containers extension is installing.

+Note, it will take some time before the metrics show up in the 'Insights' blade.

 ## TODO 5.
 Azure Automation Setup

 1. Access your Azure Automation account within the Portal.